dpmaddalena/dpmaddalena.github.com/_posts/2014-02-21-collager-of-light.md

 <a href="http://sevendown.org/collage/kinkade/" target="_blank">Collager of Light</a>

-For more on my -ahem- fascination with this artist, read [this piece](http://lowtechwriter.blogspot.com/2009/05/simpler-times.html)  at (low) tech writer, which is also a [book](http://bit.ly/lowtechwriter).
+For more on my -ahem- fascination with this artist, read [this piece](http://lowtechwriter.blogspot.com/2009/05/simpler-times.html)  at (low) tech writer, a series of web essays on low-tech lifestyle in high-tech Silicon Valley, which is also a real [book](http://bit.ly/lowtechwriter).